 You can support the Children's Innovation Project, and obtain some tools to teach a young person, or yourself, using the materials and methods we've developed, by purchasing a set of Circuit Blocks at our Learning Store.

 The Children's Innovation Project is a project of CMU's CREATE Lab and has been in development as a project at Pittsburgh Allegheny K-5 (Pittsburgh Public Schools) since 2010.
 Pilot funding for the project came from SPARK, a program of The Sprout Fund.
-Project partners include Carlow University School of Education, ASSET STEM Education, The Fred Rogers Center at St. Vincent College, Children’s Museum of Pittsburgh, among others.
-Children’s Innovation Project is part of the Kids+Creativity network.
+Project partners include Carlow University Department of Education, ASSET STEM Education, The Fred Rogers Center at St. Vincent College, Clarion University of PA, Children’s Museum of Pittsburgh, among others.
+Children’s Innovation Project is a member of the Kids+Creativity network.

-To participate in the Children's Innovation Project, please contact us:
+To learn more about the Children's Innovation Project, please contact us: